dradebayotech/eda5-USA-leading-causes-of-death/README.md

 ## 📁 Files in This Repository
 - `EDA_Project_5_US_Mortality_Trends.ipynb` — Jupyter notebook with full data pipeline, EDA code, tables, and figures
 - `images/` — plot PNGs used in the README and analysis
-- `data/` — (optional, small aggregated CSVs or snapshots).
-The raw NCHS/CDC data are not included here due to size and licensing — see Dataset Access below.
+- `data/` — The raw NCHS data are included here.
+The link is also available below (See Dataset Access & Sources).
 - `README.md` — this file

 ---